merely-useful/py-rse/index.md

 Our program always sends its output to standard output;\index{standard output!in Python}
 as noted above,
 we can always redirect it to a file with `>`.
-If we want it to read from standard input, we only need to change the handling of `infile` in the argument parser and simplify `main` to match:
+If we want `countwords.py` to read from standard input, we only need to change the handling of `infile` in the argument parser and simplify `main` to match: